 …and this adorable little sweetie was content just to snuggle and sleep on my mom or sister the entire time.
 If she wasn’t eating, she was usually being held by one of them.
 It made it really easy for me to be able to focus on Titan for a little bit and to help make the excursion as educational as possible for him.

-After the cemetery, it was time for some dinner and we decided to give The Pub & Restaurant a try.
+The Pub & Restaurant a try.
 (It was across the round about from the Wills House).

 If you are in the area and are looking for a good place to eat, I’d definitely recommend this place.
 The atmosphere was so picturesque and the food was really good as well!
 Plus, if you eat outside, you have a great view of the Wills House, the Gettysburg Hotel, and more.